AlexTISYoung/snipar/docs/output files.rst

 The :ref:`pgs.py <pgs.py>` script can be used to compute polygenic scores for genotyped individuals along with the parental polygenic scores based on observed and/or imputed parental genotypes.
-The :ref:`pgs.py <pgs.py>` script will output a PGS file, which is a white-space delimited text file with columns: FID (family ID), IID (individual ID), proband PGS, paternal PGS, maternal PGS.
+The :ref:`pgs.py <pgs.py>` script will output a PGS file, which is a white-space delimited text file with columns: FID (family ID), IID (individual ID), FATHER_ID, MOTHER_ID, proband PGS, paternal PGS, maternal PGS.
+(If the PGS has been computed from parental genotypes imputed from siblings alone, it will output the imputed parental PGS, the sum of paternal and maternal PGS values, instead of the paternal and maternal PGS values separately.)

 Here, the family ID is the same as used internally by *snipar*, so that individuals who share a family ID are full-siblings.
+The FATHER_ID and MOTHER_ID columns are set to NA when the parents are not genotyped.
 The proband PGS column gives the PGS value for the individual given by the IID in that row.
 The paternal and maternal PGS columns give the PGS values of the individual's father and mother respectively, and these values can be computed from either imputed or observed parental genotypes.